When the stock markets get choppy, it pays to remember a few key lessons:

 Taking income from investments, and other potential sources, can be very complicated from a tax perspective so it’s essential to get professional independent advice.
 We should stress however that tax advice is not regulated by the Financial Conduct Authority.

-Don’t be caught out by future dips
+Don’t be caught out by future dips with volatile stocks

 The investment journey is rarely smooth from start to finish.
-If volatility is the bump in the road, diversification is the shock absorber that will help you get safely to your final destination.
+If stock market volatility is the bump in the road, diversification is the shock absorber that will help you get safely to your final destination.
 As you look ahead, make sure you’re as prepared as you can be for future dips in the market.

 Diversifying your portfolio so that you have a spread of investments across the main asset classes (shares, fixed income, cash and property) could help you ride out volatile times.
 Different assets respond to market forces in different ways: while some fall in value at any one time, others will rise.
 So it’s crucial to review your mix of investments regularly and make adjustments as needed.